Charlie Hughes (footballer, born 2003): Wigan Athletic

-Hughes is a youth product of Manchester City and Liverpool, and moved to the youth academy of Wigan Athletic in 2017 as a U14.
-He was captain of their U18 side in the 2021–22 season.
+Hughes is a youth product of Wigan Athletic, having joined their youth academy in 2017 as an u14.
+He had previously spent time at the youth academies of Manchester City and Liverpool.
+He was captain of Wigan's U18 side in the 2021–22 season.
 On 7 September 2021, he signed his first professional contract with the club.
 He made his professional debut with Wigan Athletic in a 1–0 EFL Trophy win over the Arsenal U21s on 25 January 2022.
 Hughes made his League debut on Boxing Day 2022 at the Riverside Stadium against Middlesbrough.
 He remained in the side for the remainder of the season, making 20 league appearances, and scoring his first professional goal on 29 April 2023 against Reading.
 Hughes signed a new four-and-a-half-year contract in February 2023, and then signed an improved deal a few months later, extending his contract until 2028.
 Hughes first captained the side on 8 August 2023, aged 19, for the Carabao Cup game v Wrexham and has since led the team out on many occasions throughout the season including the FA Cup 3rd round game against Manchester United.
 Nominated EFL Young Player of the Year 2023–24 after a stand out season.

 Hull City

 On 16 August 2024, Hughes signed a four-year deal with Hull City.
 He made his debut for the Tigers on 5 October, when he came off the bench as a half-time substitute for Sean McLoughlin in the 0–4 loss away to Norwich City.
 Hughes scored his first goal for the Tigers on 5 April 2025, with a last-minute header to secure a 1–0 win away at Sheffield Wednesday.
 On 6 May, Hull announced that the defender had won both the club's Young Player of the Season award and their Goal of the Season award, the latter for his goal against Wednesday.

 Ahead of the 2025–26 campaign, Hughes became vice-captain to Lewie Coyle, replacing the outgoing Alfie Jones.

+Hughes scored his first goal of the 2025–26 campaign on 17 January 2026, away at Southampton.
+Where he nodded home a corner delivered by Bosnian midfielder, Amir Hadziahmetovic, to put Hull City into a 2-0 lead 34 minutes in, following Kyle Joseph’s left footed finish from just inside the box 20 minutes in.